John-Otago/PhD-Plus/README.md

 For research supervision, I use 'advisor' and 'supervsior' interchangeably.

-I also use 'academia' and 'academe' to mean the same thing--the academic world that we work in.
+I also use 'academia' and 'academe/academy' to mean the same thing--the academic world that we work in.

 For job search, the conventions, processes, and terminology also differ in the US, the UK/Australasia, continental Europe, and other countries and territories.
 'Tenure' and 'tenure-track' are used in the US (and have been borrowed by an increasing number of universities elsewhere), which is equivalent to 'permanent', 'continuing', or 'confirmation-path' in some other countries.
 I use 'career-track' as shorthand.